 - There is a (small) sign for Horseshoe Bend, but it is easy to miss.
 However, if you keep looking to the west you will see the parking lot…there isn’t a whole lot else out there.

-- There is no shade, no water, no bathrooms.
+- There is no shade, no water, no bathrooms (except at the parking lot).
 If you are there in the middle of the day during summer, you will need to bring plenty of water.
 A hat and sunscreen would be good to have with you too.

 - It can be pretty windy…bring your sunglasses